chuckboyce/Hensley/replit.md

 # User Preferences

-- Preferred communication style: Simple, everyday language.
+- **Communication Style**: Simple, everyday language.
+Avoid technical jargon.
-- When updating Recent Changes, always include a client summary in italics that's suitable for invoices or status reports.
+- **Recent Changes Format**: Always include a client summary in italics that's suitable for invoices or status reports.
 Focus on results and benefits, not technical details.
+- **Documentation Updates**: Update the Recent Changes section in this file at each checkpoint.

 # System Architecture